 What do you want most for students to get out of our Global Network Week program offered at Hitotsubashi ICS?

-Japan is at the forefront of the declining and ageing population, but it is projected that many other countries in the world will follow this trajectory.
+Japan is at the forefront of the declining and aging population, but it is projected that many other countries in the world will follow this trajectory.
 Through all of the lectures, experiences, and discussions, I hope our program will be able to expand the horizons of our students in how we see and think about hospitality.
 It is true that Japan is facing many issues and may not have the competitiveness and impact it used to have in the global economy as it used to.
 However, I believe the uniqueness of Japan is still very vivid and interesting, and there is still so much Japan has to share with the world.
 I hope GNW will be an opportunity to showcase Japanese-style innovation in the deep, profound world of omotenashi.

 Thank you so much for your time today, and we look forward to reporting GNW 2021 Innovation x Service Management: Omotenashi 3.0 module from Tokyo to the world!